kosirm/jkl-tachy-netlify/_posts/2016-01-01-my-first-post.md

 ---
 layout: post
-title:  "My First Post"
+title: My First Post
-date:   2016-01-01 10:00:00
+date: {}
-previewImage: "/assets/img/cat.jpg"
+previewImage: /assets/img/cat.jpg
+excerpt: >-
-excerpt: "Wanna do websites?
+  Wanna do websites?
 Ok, that's nice.
 You can use THIS site to create YOUR site.
-Really!"
+  Really!
+published: true
 ---
 Ok, this is origigi from github.
 Ok, go...